leonmezu1/JS-Capstone/README.md

 ### Fighting

-When the turn based fight is engaged you will interact the scene through a menu which will indicate you the available options for you
+When the turn based fight is engaged, you will interact the scene through a menu which will indicate you the available options

 ## Road map

-It's my desire to keep developing and enhancing this game, in the next, you will be able to see desired features for the game in this section soon
+It's my desire to keep developing and enhancing this game, in the next realeases you will be able to see desired features for the game in this section

 ## Prerequisites and instructions

-To actively develop the game and / or modify, add features, or experiment with it you will need a prepared development environment with:
+To actively develop the game and / or modify features, or experiment with it, you will need a prepared development environment with:

 - Node Js installed